hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04a_data_organization.md

 Wait, don't leave this page just yet!

 We know that data management can be hard to get excited about.
-However, ignoring it can be detrimental to your research!
+However, **ignoring it can be detrimental to your research.**

-You might be wondering if this content is even relevant to you and whether or not it's worth your time to read through this lesson.
-Well, here are just a few reasons **why it should matter to you**:
+Here are just a few reasons **why data management should matter to you**:

 * It will make your life easier.
 It's easier to analyze organized, and well documented data.
 * Your future self will thank you.
 Managing well from the get-go means it's easier to retrieve at a later date.